-It’s usually possible to convert IP ratings into rough equivalents on the NEMA rating scale.
+It’s usually possible to cross-reference IP ratings with rough equivalents on the NEMA rating scale.
 Our IP to NEMA conversion guide provides a quick outline of how to do it.
 It’s as simple as finding the digits of your desired IP rating on the chart, and then finding the NEMA ratings that each digit lines up with.

 In the U.S., NEMA and IP ratings are voluntary standards.
 That means that there’s no central authority proactively administering compliance and testing on the ratings that electrical enclosure manufacturers place on enclosures.
 Thus, it’s important to choose a reputable manufacturer that offers UL testing on its enclosures.

 UL, formerly known as Underwriters Laboratories, is the most widely used testing authority for all kinds of industrial and commercial products.
-Manufacturers submit their products to UL for testing in a rigorous series of laboratory procedures designed to measure NEMA and IP compliance.
+Manufacturers submit their products to UL for testing in a rigorous series of laboratory procedures designed to measure compliance with IP and NEMA standards.